Victoria’s Secret Bombshell Shanina Shaik Is A ‘Smokeshow’ In Black Lace Lingerie

 Though Australian bombshell Shanina Shaik may have been looking to relax in a nice bath yesterday, she no doubt had the opposite effect on her fans as she sent pulses racing in her “smokeshow” black lace ensemble.

-The stunner from down under confirmed in late July that the annual Victoria’s Secret Fashion Show was cancelled for this year, as reported by The Inquisitr.
-She had been a beloved staple for several years, rocking some serious sexy ensembles.
+The stunner from Down Under confirmed in late July that the annual Victoria’s Secret Fashion Show was cancelled for this year, as reported by The Inquisitr.
+She had been a beloved staple for several years, rocking some seriously sexy ensembles.
 However, Shanina was clearly not willing to let the cancellation stop her from wearing some lacy lingerie.

-In the Instagram update, the brunette bombshell wears a black figure hugging lace lingerie set that shows off every curve of her incredible body.
+In the Instagram update, the brunette bombshell wears a black figure-hugging lace lingerie set that shows off every curve of her incredible body.
 The lace is sheer in most places, giving glimpses of skin around her cleavage and her upper thighs.
 It is short enough to give nearly full view to her incredibly long legs.

-Her high is styled straight and sleek, and is so long that it nearly reaches her hourglass waist.
-Her makeup is similarly done in a sultry fashion, with a sexy smokey eye, strong brows, and a hint of matte rose on her lips.
+Her hair is styled straight and sleek, and is so long that it nearly reaches her hourglass waist.
+Her makeup is similarly done in a sultry fashion, with a sexy smokey eye, strong brows, and a hint of matte rose color on her lips.

 Shanina kept her accessories simple — just a gold bracelet and a matching ring — to make sure that her body was the focus of the shot.